 As stated, the trick with any budget is sticking to it.
 Once you and your child have gone over the budget, take some time to talk about how to make smart money choices that fall within the budget.
 For instance, help him or her navigate free or low-cost social activities, such as outdoor concerts, city-sponsored events, or school-sponsored adventure trips.
 You know your child better than anyone, so if he or she loves spending money on cappuccinos or the latest designer clothes, take some time to talk about buying clothes from discount retailers or brewing joe at home.

 While it’s tempting take over your child’s finances, let him or her lead – after all, it’s time for your college student to manage a budget.
 You can check in to make sure that he or she is on track, but let your freshman remain in charge.

 College students aren’t likely to sit down and go over finances in an Excel spreadsheet – especially when there are better options available.
 Instead, set your student up with an online service or smartphone app that makes money management easy and convenient.
 After all, that smartphone is practically glued to his or her hand anyway.

-Some apps, such as Mint and Manilla, make money management easier for a busy or forgetful college student.
+Some apps, such as Mint, make money management easier for a busy or forgetful college student.
 Mint enables users to upload bank account and expense information so he or she can manage all of his or her accounts in one place.
-Manilla works by enabling the user to set up automatic reminders for expenses like rent and utilities.
-Both of these apps make budgeting a little more accessible for a college coed who is busy and on-the-go.
+The app makes budgeting a little more accessible for a college coed who is busy and on-the-go.
 This ensures fewer missed payments and penalties, as well as easy access to account balances.